stfwn/neural-network-pruning/report/0-introduction.md

 a large number of parameters and thus require great amounts of computing power and memory resources to be trained.
-Moreover, complex networks have a tendency to overfit to the problem they are trained on, which lowers their generalisability to other problems [@lecun1989generalization], while networks that are too small, do not have the power and flexibility to represent the data.
+Moreover, complex networks have a tendency to overfit to the problem they are trained on, which lowers their generalizability to other problems [@lecun1989generalization], while networks that are too small, do not have the power and flexibility to represent the data.
 [@lecun1990].